yilan-shi/ml-demos/README.md

-# ML from Scratch - interactive demo with parameter slides and cool graphs
+# ML from scratch demo ⚙️

-Interactive demo of machine learning algorithms built from scratch.
-Some stats/probability concepts here too.
+Interactive demo of machine learning algorithms built from scratch (using Numpy).
+Has sliders for learning rate and training steps, with some stats/probability concepts.
-Work derived from own code from a prior CS hw assignment at Stanford (CS109, Professor Chris Piech, Spring 2025 quarter).
+Work is derived from own code from a prior CS hw assignment at Stanford (CS109, Professor Chris Piech, Spring 2025 quarter).

-## Five demos across five (anonymized) datasets:
+## Five tabs showing work from five (anonymized) datasets:

 | Tab | Algorithm | Dataset | What it shows |
 |-----|-----------|---------|---------------|